 All Compensation Committee members are independent directors.
-The members are Janice Rennie (Chair), Brian Aune, Jalynn Bennett, Warren Seyffert and Chris Thompson.
-The Committee met seven times during the year, including four in-camera sessions.
-Minutes are kept of meetings of the Committee.
+The members are Janice Rennie (Chair), Mayank Ashar, Jalynn Bennett, Edward Dowling, Warren Seyffert and Chris Thompson.
+The Committee met four times during the year, and met without Management present for a portion of each meeting.

-The members have direct experience relevant to executive compensation either through their compensation committee experience or their executive experience in other companies and they bring a broad base of skills and experience that contribute to their suitability to make decisions on the Corporation's compensation policies and practices, some of which include:
+The members have direct experience relevant to executive compensation either through their compensation committee experience or their executive experience in other companies and they bring a broad base of skills and experience that contribute to their suitability to make decisions on the Corporation's compensation policies and practices, some of which include (see "Nominees for Election to the Board" on pages 9 to 15):